JudeanPF/judeanpf.github.io/_posts/2015-03-20-Jerusalem-Myth-02.md

 title: "The Many Myths of Jerusalem: Part 2"
 ---

-Part two of of our multipart series on **The Many Myths of Jerusalem**
+Part two of our multipart series on **The Many Myths of Jerusalem**

 #Myth Number 2: East Jerusalem